Types of Board Games

 In set collection games, putting groups of cards together in sets is a big part of how you succeed.

-A classic example of a competitive set collection game is Rummy, which has players attempting to put sets of cards together based on their rank or suit.
+A classic example of a competitive set collection game is Rummy, which has players attempting to combine sets of cards based on their rank or suit.

 Examples: Pandemic | Black Orchestra